b3llyfish/fate-of-byzantium/docs/steam.md

 * nerfs/tweaks/fixes to Administrative governments

 [h2] Key Details [/h2]
-* New Byzantine Struggle mechanic affecting the Byzantine's ability to wage war
+* New Byzantine Struggle mechanic for the Byzantine region
+* Economic changes to Byzantium, whilst still comparatively rich they no longer print money
 * Populist factions no longer fight for the state faith, instead behaving like they do in other governments
-* Increased conditions for internal factions to form, giving Admin governments more threats
+* Reworked Governor Efficiency score, high scores will be more difficult to achieve
 * Seljuk invasion event for pre-1178 starts, allowing Rum to pose an issue to Byzantium

 For the full change log please view the [url=https://github.com/b3llyfish/fate-of-byzantium/blob/main/README.md]README[/url] for this mod.